 Flea markets first appeared in Paris during the 18th century.
 Back then, scruffy entrepreneurs would dig through the rubbish of the elite, in the hopes that they’d find trinkets to sell.
 They wouldn’t open within the city walls, as this would incur too many fees and taxes – instead Parisian flea markets would take place just outside the gates of the French capital.
 Therefore, today, the city’s main flea markets take place on the outskirts near the Boulevard Périphérique.
-Usually tourists head straight to the Marché aux Puces de St-Ouen (also known as les Puces de Clignancourt), the biggest flea market in the city.
-While this market is certainly incredible, it can be a little overwhelming for some shoppers – its 2,500 stalls form a vast maze, with 17 kilometres of winding alleyways.
+Usually, tourists head straight to the Marché aux Puces de St-Ouen (also known as Les Puces de Clignancourt), the biggest flea market in the city.
+While this market is certainly incredible, it can be a little overwhelming for some shoppers – its 2,500 stalls form a vast maze, with 17 kilometers of winding alleyways.

 If you’re on the search for somewhere more tranquil, then a suitable alternative is Vanves flea market.
 Hidden in a quiet corner of the city, Vanves flea market is easy to get to, and even easier to navigate your way around.
-One of the many reasons that Vanves flea market is ideal for travelers, is that most of the products for sale are small and lightweight, meaning they fit into a suitcase perfectly.
+One of the many reasons that the Vanves flea market is ideal for travelers, is that most of the products for sale are small and lightweight, meaning they fit into a suitcase perfectly.
 This friendly “brocante” (established in the early 20th century), hosts around 350 vendors, who sell quality goods for a very fair and reasonable price.

 Most sellers at Vanves flea market only take cash, so make sure you withdraw enough money beforehand or from one of the nearby ATM.
-If you’ve got your eye on one-too-many alluring items, then your best bartering skills will need to take centerstage.
+If you’ve got your eye on one-too-many alluring items, then your best bartering skills will need to take center stage.
 Vendors usually go down to around 10-15 percent of their original asking price.